suzaku-io/boopickle/README.md

 On the unpickling side you'll need to do following:
 - read reference/length/special code using `state.readIntCode`
 - depending on the result,
--- get an existing reference
+- get an existing reference
--- use length to know how much to unpickle
+- or use length to know how much to unpickle
--- use the special code to determine what to unpickle -- unpickle class members
+- or use the special code to determine what to unpickle
+- unpickle class members
 - finally add the reference to identity table

 Again, if you are using immutable refs in pickling, make sure to use them when unpickling as well.
 These are two different indexes.